Maikel Garcia Player Props: Royals vs. Rockies

 - TV Channel: BSKC

 Looking to place a prop bet on Maikel Garcia?
-Check out what's available at BetMGM and sign up with this link!
+Check out what's available at BetMGM and use bonus code "GNPLAY" when you sign up with this link!

 Maikel Garcia At The Plate

-- He has not gone deep in his 23 games this season.
+- In 54.2% of his 24 games this season, Garcia has picked up at least one hit.
+He's also had seven multi-hit games.

+- In 24 games played this year, he has not hit a long ball.

-- In nine games this season, Garcia has picked up an RBI, with more than one RBI once.
+- In nine games this year, Garcia has picked up an RBI, with more than one RBI once.

-- He has scored in seven games this season (30.4%), but has had no multi-run games.
+- He has scored a run in seven of 24 games so far this year.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.